 - You Have The Right To Set Sexual Limits

 You may have different limits with different people, and your limits may change.
-It is important to think about what you want or don’t want before you end up in a situation that may not be safe.
+It is important to think about what you want or don’t want and consider your own boundaries in sexual situations.

 - Communicate Your Sexual Limits

 Communicate your limits, comfort, what you want/don’t want to the other person.